lafriedel/100-days-of-code/log.md

 **Thoughts**: I'm feeling like I'm piecemealing CSS, where I want to have a better understanding of certain concepts, like Grid and Flexbox.
 It's all still on my to-do list!
 I need to maybe commit like an entire weekend day to learning them.

 **Link to Work:** [Wikipedia Search](https://codepen.io/lafriedel/pen/VQdZqw)

+### R1D50: 3/1/18

+**Today's Progress**: I worked through some of Thinkful's CSS lessons.
+I read about the basics of CSS and played with font, background, and image properties.
+I also learned what border-box is!

+**Thoughts**: I know a bit of this stuff already, but it was good to review the basics of CSS.
+I learned some new things, which feels good, however simple it may be.